Clique factors in pseudorandom graphs: Proof of main theorem

 Let $\bc{R}:= \bc{P}_t\subset \bc{O}_t$.
 We have that $\cS_1 \cup \cS_2 \cup \cS_3$ is a $K_r$-factor in $G[V(G) \setminus (A \cup V(\bc{R}))]$.
 Hence as $r|n$, we must have that $r|(|A|+|V(\bc{R})|)$.
 Moreover, $\bc{R}$ is a $(k,m)_r$-orchard with $k\leq k_t^{1-\gamma}\leq(2\alpha n^{1/8})^{1-\gamma}<\alpha^2 n^{1/8}$ and $m=n^{7/8}$.
 Finally, note that $V(\bc{R}) \cap B=\emptyset$ due to property \ref{clm:disjointness} of Claim \ref{clm:final proof}.
 Therefore, by the key property of the absorbing vertex set $A$ in Proposition \ref{prop:finalabsorption}, we have that there is a $K_r$-factor $\cS_4$ in $G[A\cup V(\bc{R})]$.
 It follows that $\cS:=\cS_1 \cup \cS_2 \cup \cS_3 \cup \cS_4$ is a $K_r$-factor in $G$, completing the proof.

 It remains to establish Claim~\ref{clm:final proof} and find the shrinkable orchards as stated.
 We will do this algorithmically in decreasing order.
 The reason for this is that in order for \ref{clm:absorbing} to hold we will appeal to Lemma~\ref{lem:absorptionbetweenlayers} and therefore there will be some set of bad vertices $B_i$ which we want $\bc{O}_{i-1}$ to avoid.
+In fact, we will ensure that $\bc{O}_{i-1}$ avoids $B_j$ for all $i\le j \le t$.
+This is not necessary but eases our definitions (as we do not have to reintroduce vertices into the pool $U_i$ of available vertices); the important condition in what follows is that $\bc{O}_{i-1}$ avoids $B_i$ for all $i$.

 We start by fixing $U_{t+1}:= V(G)\setminus (A\cup B\cup Y)$.
 Now for $t\geq i \geq 0$ in descending order, we apply Proposition \ref{prop:shrinkable orchards} to find a $\gamma$-shrinkable $(k_i,m_i)_r$-orchard $\bc{O}_i$ such that $\alpha n\leq k_im_i\leq 2 \alpha n$ and $V(\bc{O}_i)\subset U_{i+1}$.
 We then define $U_i$ as follows.
 As $\bc{O}_i$ is $\gamma$-shrinkable, it defines some suborchard $\bc{Q}_i\subset \bc{O}_i$ as in condition \ref{clm:shrinkable} of the claim.
 Now as $k^*_im_i\geq \gamma\alpha n\geq \zeta n$, it follows from Lemma \ref{lem:absorptionbetweenlayers} that there exists some $B_i \subset V(G)$ with $|B_i|\leq \eta p^{r-1} n$ such that if $k$ and $m$ satisfy $k\leq k^*_i/8r$ and $km_i\leq mk^*_i$ and $\bc{R}$ is a $(k,m)_r$-orchard with $V(\bc{R})\subset V(G)\setminus (B_i\cup V(\bc{Q}_i))$ then $\bc{Q}_i$ absorbs $\bc{R}$.
 We fix $U_i:=U_{i+1}\setminus (V(\bc{O}_i) \cup B_i)$ and move onto the next index $i-1$.